6 Things Adult Learners Should Look for in a College Program

 1. Flexible learning options

 Flexibility in a program is critical if you have important priorities in your life right now aside from school.
 If you are working full time, have children, or provide care to loved ones, your schedule can easily get complicated.
-Online courses can certainly help with this—and competency-based education (CBE) courses can provide even further flexibility.
+Online courses can certainly help with this—and the Empowered Learning™ competency-based education (CBE) courses at Rasmussen University can provide even further flexibility.

-“Our competency-based education (CBE) courses don’t have weekly log-in times or weekly assignment due dates,” says Rasmussen College Associate Director of Admissions Rachel Machtemes.
+“Our competency-based education (CBE) courses don’t have weekly log-in times or weekly assignment due dates,” says Rasmussen University Associate Director of Admissions Rachel Machtemes.

 “For students already in a career field, it’s really valuable to them because they can finish the course and receive the credit for the experience and skills they already have,” Machtemes says.

-Visit the Rasmussen College Flex Choice page for more details about CBE and the other flexible learning options available.
+Visit the Rasmussen University Empowered Learning page for more details about the benefits of CBE.

 2. A straightforward credit transfer process